 Catalina Bobadilla is a first year MA student in the Department of Educational Studies at the University of British Columbia.
 Her interest lies in the experiences students go through as they navigate higher education, particularly the supporting measures that are needed to advance towards equitable, inclusive and meaningful experiences inside and outside the realm of formal learning..

-Sirui Wu is an MA student in Measurement, Evaluation and Research Methodology at the University of British Columbia.
+Sirui Wu recently completed the requirements for her MA in Measurement, Evaluation and Research Methodology at the University of British Columbia.
 Her research interest is in career education, in particular, on building measures that help students find their preferred jobs.
 Having combined work and studies for more than six years, she is personally aware of the significant influence of work experience.
 She believes HWS can provide new insights into how work experiences impact students’ lives.

 Research Assistants at U of T